supattavir/supattavir.github.io/README.md

   </tr>
 </table>

-## <a id="Honors & Awards">Honors & Awards</a>
+## <a id="honors">Honors & Awards</a>
 - Chatbot <b>Bot Pharmacy</b> registered a copyright of intellectual property with Department of Intellectual Property of Thailand in 2022
 - Chatbot <b>Bot Pharmacy</b> won the Silver Award in Health and Medicine track at Thailand New Gen Inventors Award 2021, Bitech Bangna, Bangkok, Thailand
 - <b>Best Paper Awards</b> “An Automatic People Counter in Stores Using a Low-cost IoT Sensing Platform” from the thirteenth international conference on Intelligent Information Hiding and Multimedia Signal Processing (IIH-MSP) 2017, Matsue, Japan
-- Represent Thai student to join in young scientist with Ministry of Foreign Affair in Japan (2016)
+- Represent Thai student to join in young scientist with Ministry of Foreign Affair in Japan (2016)[cite: 3]
-- <b>Outstanding Master degree thesis award </b>in Engineering and Technology field by Association of Private Higher Education Institutions of Thailand under the patronage of her royal highness Princess Mahachakri Sirindhorn (2016)
+- <b>Outstanding Master degree thesis award </b>in Engineering and Technology field by Association of Private Higher Education Institutions of Thailand under the patronage of her royal highness Princess Mahachakri Sirindhorn (2016)[cite: 3]